Part 1 Part 2 Part 3

 At the end of the construction site, by the "Cura del Verde"

-area it was possible to regenerate the three large green areas with the formation
+area it was possible to regenerate the three large green areas with the

-finds and on an interpretation of the proportions of the spaces of the domus as well as on the
+data and finds and on an interpretation of the proportions of the spaces of the

-internal perspective visual axes.
+domus as well as on the internal perspective visual axes.

 La casa delle Nozze d’Argento prese il suo nome moderno dalla celebrazione